nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 #### <a name="netspectre"/>2.3.7 NetSpectre | No CVE issued
 NetSpectre is the only side-channel vulnerability listed on this page that does not require local code execution on a target system.
 Attackers can target systems connected to a network and flood them with data -- particularly data that takes advantage of AVX instruction sets.
 Processing of that data can reveal electronic indicators that allow the leaking or duplication of system secrets.
 NetSpectre is a noisy and slow attack method due to the large amount of data that must be sent to the target machine.
 An exploitable network driver, network service, or network application, such as a web browser, is also required on the target machine.

+#### <a name="MDS"/>2.3.8 Microarchitectural Data Sampling (MDS) | CVE-2018-12130, CVE-2018-12127, CVE-2018-12126, and CVE-2019-11091
+Microarchitectural Data Sampling (MDS) vulnerabilities are also referred to as ZombieLoad, Fallout, and Rogue In-flight Data Load (RIDL).
+MDS vulnerabilities expand upon weaknesses identified in Meltdown and TLBleed.
+Mitigations have focused on controlling access and frequently clearing processor caches.
+However, processor cache data is staged in buffers when transiting into and out of cache memory space.
+MDS exploits target the buffers.
+Information can be leaked from or injected into buffers to manipulate processor execution and speculative behaviors.

 ## <a name="firmandmicro"/>3.
 Firmware and microcode vulnerabilities
 ### <a name="lojax"/>3.1 LoJax